1 9 6 9 – 1 9 7 3 (UK)

 Within six months of its launch, London Weekend Television was the grateful recipient of a new sitcom from seasoned writers, Ronald Wolfe and Ronald Chesney (who had been responsible for The Rag Trade).

-The cheerfully lowbrow workplace sitcom which aired on Saturday nights was originally rejected by the BBC and was set in the (fictitious) Home Counties-based Luxton and District Bus Company, ruled over by the petty minded Hitler-esque Inspector Blake (Stephen Lewis).
+The cheerfully lowbrow workplace sitcom which debuted on Friday 28 February 1969 had been rejected by the BBC and was set in the (fictitious) Home Counties-based Luxton and District Traction Company, ruled over by the petty-minded Hitler-esque Inspector Blake (Stephen Lewis).

 “Blakey” was the constant tormentor of Stan Butler (Reg Varney) – the Driver of the green number 11 bus to the cemetery gates – and his conductor, faithful sidekick and partner in crime, Jack Harper (Bob Grant).

 Most episodes centred on Stan and Jack’s battles with the dim-witted Blakey, who would usually retort “I ‘ate you Butler”, and/or the lads’ attempt to woo the conductresses (or “clippies”).
 Stan was a bachelor and lived with his bingo-loving, widowed, super-smothering mum (Doris Hare).

 Also in the house were his plain sister Olive (Anna Karen – a former stripper) – who looked like she had fought a life-long battle against beauty treatment – and his brother-in-law, Arthur (Michael Robbins) who spent all of his time reading the paper and avoiding having sex with Olive.

 Arthur originally worked as a hospital porter in the city hospital but changed job and worked as a booking clerk for British Rail.